Guidebook & Area Information

 All our properties are equipped full kitchens and are completely self-catered.
 If you plan to eat in, you'll probably want to stock up on groceries in Hilo or Kona, as the selection at the local stores is fairly limited.
 We recommend KTA, a locally-owned chain with locations on both sides of the island, which offers great prices and a wide selection of local favorites.
 You can also visit the local farmers market at the Cooper Center early on Sunday mornings (6-9am).
 Here you will find estate grown Big Island coffees, and a delicious array of organic produce, baked goods and prepared dishes.
 This is a great way to spend a Sunday morning and mingle with the local villagers

 Volcano Village is a unique and a slightly quirky little community of artists and scientists.
 Within the Village you will find a post office, two gas stations, two small convenience stores and a variety of restaurants and cafes.
 The historic Kilauea Lodge is perfect for a full breakfast or a romantic dinner, while Ohelo Café offers fresh, local and original cuisine.
 For some light and vegetarian-friendly fare, try Café Ono.
 Or if you feel like grabbing some takeout and enjoying it in the comfort of your vacation home, stop by the Tuk-Tuk Thai Foodtruck.
 You can also call in your order ahead of time.

 OTHER USEFUL STOPS IN and Around THE Village

-- Volcano Art Center (Niaulani Campus): Workshops, events and exhibits.
+Volcano Art Center (Niaulani Campus): Workshops, events, exhibits and free nature walks.

 Hawaii Volcanoes National Park